February 7, 2022

 MxTTU™ makes the assessment of complex materials from multiple-bond layers to honeycomb or foam cores far simpler.

-The 1.5MHz transducer module (TRM) is currently our lowest frequency available.
+The 1.5MHz transducer module (TRM) is towards the lower end of our frequency range.

 The 3.5MHz transducer module (TRM) is an excellent choice for CFRP applications.